ELELAB/LipidDyn/README.md

 The calculation of the Order Parameter is done for full-atom systems taking into account the SCH parameter based on the algorithm originally developed by J. Melcr. with the contribution from  H. Antila for NMRlipids project and readapted for the purpose of this work [4].
 For coarse-grained systems, the Order Parameter SCC is computed.
 Its implementation is based on the usage of the Lipyphilic class SCC() [5]. <br/>

+### Membrane Curvature
+This analysis tool allows the investigation of how lipid composition and membrane proteins generate membrane curvature.
+It provides visual representation of how the shape and curvature of the membrane changes along the simulation time.
+The surface, mean curvature and Gaussian curvature values are computed for each leaflet constituting the bilayer, and the graphical outputs consist of average plots for all frames in the trajectory as well as single- and multi-frame graphical outputs.
+The latter reveal the frame-by-frame alterations in membrane curvature.

 ## Installing LipidDyn UNIX users